learnk8s/learnk8s.io/src/advancedKubectl/content.md

 source <(kubectl completion bash)
 ~~~

-Another possibility is to add the kubectl completion script to the `/etc/bash_completion.d` directory (you can create this directory if it doesn't exist):
+Another possibility is to add the kubectl completion script to the `/etc/bash_completion.d` directory (create it, if it doesn't exist):

 ~~~bash
 kubectl completion bash >/etc/bash_completion.d/kubectl